arangodb/python-arango/docs/certificates.rst

 The ``ArangoClient`` class provides an option to override the verification behavior, no matter what has been defined in the underlying HTTP session.
-You can use this option to disable verification or provide a custom CA bundle without defining a custom HTTP Client.
+You can use this option to disable verification.

 .. code-block:: python